oneapi-src/historical-assets-document-process/README.md

 ```

 #### Run Workflow
-The following subsections provide the commands to make an optimized execution of this OCR workflow based on Intel® Extension for PyTorch\*, Intel® Neural Compressor and Intel® Distribution of OpenVINO<sup>TM</sup> Toolkit.
+The following subsections provide the commands to make an optimized execution of this OCR workflow based on Intel® Extension for PyTorch\*, Intel® Neural Compressor and the Intel® Distribution of OpenVINO<sup>TM</sup> toolkit.
 As an illustrative guideline to understand how the Intel® specialized packages are used to optimize the performance of the text recognition CRNN model, please check the [How it Works](#how-it-works) section.

 ---